LAST UPDATED: 02.11.20

 Timetables and differing teaching locations at the campus

-You will receive a timetable on your return to College.
-This will clearly state the detail that you need to complete your course, including your Tutor, the rooms you will be using and which lessons will be onsite and which you will undertake online.
+You will receive a timetable when you join the College.
+This will clearly state the details that you need to complete your course, including your tutor, the rooms you will be using and which lessons will be onsite and which you will undertake online.

 We ask any students without access to the necessary digital equipment at home to discuss their IT requirements at enrolment.
 You may be eligible for the Government’s technology support scheme for young people during coronavirus Covid-19.
 It is important that you ask for help if you need it.
-We are planning to fully open our Learning Resource Centre (LRC) and access to its computers in September.
-Our systems are simple to navigate and you will receive more details and support during your induction and from your tutors in your first weeks studying at College (onsite or remotely).
+Our Learning Resource Centre (LRC) is now reopened for students.
+The area is set up with socially distanced desks, and laptops are available to students to use while in the area.

 Waltham Forest College has a statutory and moral duty to ensure that it functions with a view to safeguarding and promoting the welfare of children, young people and adults undertaking education and training.
 In response to the UK government advice around specialist support for our most vulnerable learners that fall under one or more of the below categories: